ClaireLally8/Waggy-Box/README.md

 #### **Design**

-Waggy Box was designed with ease and playfulness in mind.
+**Waggy Box** was designed with ease and playfulness in mind.
 Making use of bright colors and two sans-serif fonts with varying weights to ensure accurate emphasis is given to the sections.

 This project was aimed at dog owners and dog lovers, who regularly struggle to find great toys and treats tasty enough to train and play with their furry friends.

-Waggy-Box' site is split into two parts :
+**Waggy-Box**' site is split into two parts :

 **Free Tier:**